Sign in for exclusive products and special discounts.

 “But,” we will hear, “we have no money.”
 This is untrue; we have plenty of money, just not for what we want.
 For example, one attack submarine costs 1.8 billion dollars.
 We have fifty of them, and their sole purpose is to end civilization as we know it if worst comes to worst.
 If we could get by with forty-nine submarines, we should have enough money to run this suggested pilot program with money left over.
 Brains, not bombs!

 Professor James J. Gallagher spent a lifetime advocating for gifted and exceptional children.
-He was the author of Leadership Unit.
-The Use of Teacher-Scholar Teams to Develop Units for the Gifted.
 He passed away in January 2014 at the age of eighty-seven.